A Song of Ice and Fire: First three novels (1991–2000)

-The 300 pages removed from the A Game of Thrones manuscript served as the opening of the second book, entitled A Clash of Kings.
-It was released in February 1999 in the United States, with a manuscript length (without appendices) of 1184 pages.
-A Clash of Kings was the first book of the A Song of Ice and Fire series to make the best-seller lists, reaching 13 on The New York Times Best Seller list in 1999.
-After the success of The Lord of the Rings films, Martin received his first inquiries to the rights of the A Song of Ice and Fire series from various producers and filmmakers.
+The 300 pages removed from the Game of Thrones manuscript served as the opening of the second book, entitled A Clash of Kings.
+It was released in February 1999 in the United States, with a manuscript length (without appendices) of 1,184 pages.
+A Clash of Kings was the first book of the Song of Ice and Fire series to make the best-seller lists, reaching 13 on The New York Times Best Seller list in 1999.
+After the success of The Lord of the Rings films, Martin received his first inquiries to the rights of the Song of Ice and Fire series from various producers and filmmakers.

 Martin was several months late turning in the third book, A Storm of Swords.
 The last chapter he had written was about the "Red Wedding", a pivotal scene notable for its violence (see Themes: Violence and death).
-A Storm of Swords was 1521 pages in manuscript (without appendices), causing problems for many of Martin's publishers around the world.
+A Storm of Swords was 1,521 pages in manuscript (without appendices), causing problems for many of Martin's publishers around the world.
 Bantam Books published A Storm of Swords in a single volume in the United States in November 2000, whereas some other-language editions were divided into two, three, or even four volumes.
 A Storm of Swords debuted at number 12 in the New York Times bestseller list.